Royal Holloway Students' Union: Entertainment

-The Commercial Services team provides entertainment seven days a week during term time, with facilities including a 1,200 person capacity function hall, three bars and a cafe, all of which are located within the Union's main building.
-The Students' Union controls another student-run bar to the south east of the University's Campus, Medicine.
-This site was previously home to another bar, Stumble Inn, which was closed in 2015 following flooding and converted into storage for the Union's societies.
+The Commercial Services team provides entertainment seven days a week during term time.
+Their facilities within the Union's main building include a 1,200 person capacity function hall, three bars, and a cafe.This site was previously home to another bar, Stumble Inn, which was closed in 2015 following flooding and converted into storage for the Union's societies.
 In 2015, the Union took over management of The Union Shop, located within the new Emily Wilding Davison Library.

 A number of high-profile acts have performed on Union Nights, including Lethal Bizzle, DJ Fresh, Jonas Blue, MNEK, Lawson, Coolio, The Hoosiers, N Dubz and Labrinth, alongside novelty acts such as The Cheeky Girls.
-Special guest appearances have been made by Made in Chelsea cast members Jamie Laing and Alex Mytton.
+Special guest appearances have been made by Made in Chelsea cast members, Jamie Laing, and Alex Mytton.

 An annual Summer Ball is held at the Founder's Building at the year's end, with a breakfast for 'survivors' the following morning at 6 am.
 Headline acts have included Example, Professor Green, Nero, Rizzle Kicks, Stormzy and Katy B.

 There are also weekly market days on Tuesday, where a variety of items are sold including fresh fruit, vegetables, books, and a range of oriental goods.